LLNL/fast3/README.md

 The dataset can be donwloaded from this ftp [link](ftp://gdo-bioinformatics.ucllnl.org/slab)

-Make sure to download all of the data to a data folder with name 'data'
+Make sure to download all of the data to a data folder with name `data` in the current directory.

 ### If dataset is not available, but raw docking files are present in folder